-The industry is ever changing and evolving and as developers, we need to make sure we keep on top of the current trends and technologies to stay relevant and useful.
-Over the past 12 months, I’ve been working on making sure my technical skills and overall industry knowledge has been kept up to date.
-I wanted to share a few of my tips, techniques and tools that have helped me improve across 2018 and how that has impacted on the end result.
+The industry is constantly changing and evolving.
+As a developer, we need to make sure that we keep on top of the current trends and technological advances to stay relevant and practical.
+Over the past 12 months, I have been working to ensure that my technical skills and overall industry knowledge is both relevant and practical as to be keeping up with the advancements of the industry.
+I wanted to take this opportunity to share tips on the techniques and tools that have helped me to improve over 2018 and how this has impacted the end result.

 Making the web accessible

 I think my biggest improvement this year was through the focus on accessibility in product development.
 This made sure that the website was its most open and inclusive.
 I admit that I have previously been naïve with colour contrast.
 But since I’ve been using Sketch Color Contrast Analyser, Chrome Developer Tools Lighthouse, I have made a massive improvement.
 Accessibility is key.